allenai/hyper-task-descriptions/README.md

 I also based some of this codebase, especially the T0/P3 parts, off the [BigScience architecture objective repository](https://github.com/bigscience-workshop/architecture-objective).

+**Important:** You'll need to replace `BUCKET_NAME` in the scripts with your own google bucket, and `GOOGLE_BUCKET_PATH` in `hyper_task_descriptions/utils.py` to your own bucket too.
+I recommend making sure the bucket is in the same region as the TPUs you are using to lower egress/ingress costs in google cloud.
+You should make sure to cache your data to the same bucket too (see "Data Preprocessing" below).

 ### Local Installation

 `pip install -e .[dev]` should to install basic dependencies.
 Note there's some annoyances with `seqio`: please uninstall `seqio` and `seqio-nightly` (which are probably installed by the above) and install install my fork: `https://github.com/hamishivi/seqio`, which contains a fix.